arpansarkar112/Echo_Ai_Agent_/README.md

 # Echo AI Agent

 Hi!
 I’m Arpan Sarkar and I'm from SeAMK.
-This is my bachelor thesis project: Echo AI Agent.
+This is my first web app project: Echo AI Agent.

 ## What is Echo?
 Echo is a web-based AI agent designed to automate repetitive tasks and make intelligent decisions using natural language.
 I built Echo to explore how large language models (LLMs) and robotic process automation (RPA) can work together to solve real-world problems.